bbauska/ibm-intermediate-web-dev/README.md

 -   Google Analytics keeps track of everything that happens after a user visits a website, and

--   Google Search Console monitors website\'s search traffic and performance, troubleshoots problems, and optimizes search results.
+-   Google Search Console monitors website&apos;s search traffic and performance, troubleshoots problems, and optimizes search results.

 <h2 name="ch2-14">14.
 Do's and Don'ts of Search Engine Optimization</h2>